-In response to COVID-19, the Company obtained in March 2020 a \$6.0 million loan from the FHLBC as a precautionary measure to increase its cash position, to provide increased liquidity, and to compensate for potential reductions in premium receivable collections.
-In May 2021, the Company entered into a \$4.0 million and a \$5.0 million FHLBC loan.
-See Note 4 - Debt of this Form 10-Q for more information.
+As part of the Company's response to COVID-19, the Company obtained, in March 2020, a \$6.0 million loan from the FHLBC as a precautionary measure to increase its cash position, to provide increased liquidity, and to compensate for potential reductions in premium receivable collections.
+The term of the loan is five years bearing interest at 1.4%.
+The Company pledged \$6.8 million of fixed income securities as collateral for this loan.